Rubik Tables and Object Rearrangement: Preliminaries

+In a \emph{colored} version, or \usr (colored stack rearrangement), we still require that items labeled $(k-1)d +1, \ldots, kd$ go into the $k^{th}$ stack but do not require these items take a specific order within the stack.
+This is equivalent to saying that we would like to sort $nd$ items with $n$ types of $d$ each so that the $k^{th}$ stack contains only items of type $k$.

-It takes at least $\Omega(nd)$ moves to solve the stack rearrangement problem for a typical input instance, because most items must move at least once to get into place.
-In this section we prove a stronger lower bound.
+It takes at least $\Omega(nd)$ pop-pushes to solve the stack rearrangement problem for a typical input instance, because most items must move at least once to get into place.
+Here, we prove a stronger lower bound.
 We mention that similar bounds are described in \cite{HanStiBekYu2017}.
 We provide a more accurate bound for \lsr here with a proof counting the number of bits required to describe an algorithm.
 A bound for \usr is also included for completeness.

-\begin{lemma}[Lower Bound for \lsr] Any algorithm for \lsr must take at least $\Omega(nd + nd{\frac{\log d}{\log n}} )$ steps for an average input. \end{lemma} \begin{proof} The proof is by a counting argument.
+\begin{lemma}[(Lower bound for \lsr)] An average \lsr instance requires $\Omega(nd + nd{\frac{\log d}{\log n}} )$ pop-pushes to resolve. \end{lemma} \begin{proof} The proof is by a counting argument.
 Any correct algorithm must follow different paths for all of the $(nd)!$ initial arrangements, since two different initial arrangements followed by identical moves would lead to different final arrangements.
-A step of the algorithm can be described with $2 \lceil \log (n+1)\rceil$ bits: (from where, to where).
-Therefore, the two-based logarithm of the number of possible sequences of at most $t$ moves is upper bounded by $2t \lceil \log (n+1)\rceil$.
+A step (corresponding to one pop-push operation) of the algorithm can be described with $2 \lceil \log (n+1)\rceil$ bits: (from where, to where).
+Therefore, the two-based logarithm of the number of possible sequences of at most $t$ steps is upper bounded by $2t \lceil \log (n+1)\rceil$.
 So as long as it holds that

 i.e. when $t = o(nd + nd\frac{\log d}{log n} )$, the initial arrangements that can be solved with $t$ steps constitute only a small minority of all arrangements.
 The counter-positive of this gives the lemma. \end{proof}